manuelarceaguirre/arce/blog_uchicago/howigotin.md

 > It's not worth it.
 > You are not going to make it.

 And I did not have any idea on how to make this possible.
 So here is exactly everything I did, my thought process, and the resources I used.
 So you can do it too, everytime you hear these stupid phrases: Come back to this guide.
 Follow this plan.
-Stick to it and think that if a guy from Mexico with less money than your average American Mcdonald's employee, you can do it too.
+Stick to it and think that if a guy from Mexico with less money than your average American Mcdonald's employee, got in, you can do it too.
 Without my girlfriend, I would not have been able to get in.
 So find someone that will support you, if you don't have one, DM me and I will remind you every day you better fucking get going.

 I discovered UChicago's program - completely unaware of its prestige and acceptance rate at the time.
 Ironically, I only looked up the acceptance rate (a daunting 6%-8%) after I'd already paid for and submitted my application.
 Applied Data Science seemed like my best shot, given that I had just graduated with a Bachelor's in Actuarial Science from a Mexican university.
 The coursework aligned well with my background, and the program appeared comprehensive.